AlnnvN/nodejs-note-taker/README.md

 It is required to have MySQL and NodeJS installed.
 Once cloned, <nodejs-note-taker/database/database.js/> needs to be adjusted to your own MySQL settings - as of now it expects a database schema called 'notetaker' and will try to log in using user 'root' and the password '123456'.
 Change the parameters as needed: ![image](https://user-images.githubusercontent.com/108158031/209033261-300b452e-118f-4954-93ac-b3e5f055e24d.png)

-Once the setup is done, type npm install on the terminal so all the dependencies can be installed - {
+Once the setup is done, type 'npm install' on the terminal so all the dependencies can be installed - {
     "bootstrap": "^5.2.2",
     "ejs": "^3.1.8",